martin-haugh/martin-haugh.github.io/_pages/about.md

 In 2013 I was also awarded the Columbia Engineering School Alumni Association’s Distinguished Faculty Teaching Award for excellence in teaching.
 In 2019 I received the Teaching Excellence Award for Core Module MBA teaching at Imperial College Business School.
 --->

-I also recently finished writing a tutorial on **Bayesian Modeling and MCMC**.
+I also recently finished writing a tutorial on **MCMC and Bayesian Modeling**.
 This tutorial grew out of some lecture notes I wrote a while back for courses on Monte-Carlo Simulation and Machine Learning.
 The tutorial is available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3759243).

 ## External Service
 I am an Associate Editor for Operations Research (Financial Engineering Department) and Management Science (Stochastics and Finance Departments).